DhiaZar/Armabitur/README.md

-# Armabitur: Virtual Workspace Web App
+# Opsilia (codename: Armabitur): Virtual Workspace Web App

-**Armabitur** is a full-stack virtual workspace designed to boost productivity by offering built-in tools like a calculator, timer, and sticky notes—all accessible from a unified interface.
+**Opsilia** is a full-stack virtual workspace designed to boost productivity by offering built-in tools like a calculator, timer, and sticky notes—all accessible from a unified interface.

 ## 🛠 Tech Stack